SUSE-Cloud/socok8s/doc/source/contributor/cluster-api.rst

 resources in a portable way.

-Cluster API for Cluster Management with `Airship 2.0 <https://wiki.openstack.org/wiki/Airship>`_ will be used for SUSE OpenStack Cloud 10.
+Cluster API for Cluster Management with `Airship 2.0 <https://wiki.openstack.org/wiki/Airship>`_ is being considered for SUSE OpenStack Cloud 10.

 **Key Resources**